 Dr. Dickson asked what kind of oversight there is for county and local government.
 Chair Ford reiterated that they can create Needs Assessment Plans and work with the state to do comparable efforts.
 Mr. Krueger recalled that all the signatories to the One Nevada agreement are required to report on their expenditures, annually.
-They also must comply with the underlying terms of the settlements.
+They also must comply with the underlying settlement.
 Dr. Dickson asked for specific names of who is responsible at the county level.
-Mr. Krueger referred to NACO and DHHS working with the counties regarding the points of contacts at the counties.
+Mr. Krueger referred to NACO and DHHS working with the counties.
 Some counties have health departments, others have points of contact to help manage the funds.
 They are encouraged to work together and collaborate within geographic areas.